Juan Manuel de Rosas: Birth

-Juan Manuel José Domingo Ortiz de Rosas was born on 30 March 1793 at his family's town house in Buenos Aires, the capital of the Viceroyalty of the Río de la Plata.
-He was the first child of León Ortiz de Rosas and Agustina López de Osornio.
-León Ortiz was the son of an immigrant from the Spanish Province of Burgos.
-A military officer with an undistinguished career, León Ortiz had married into a wealthy Criollo family.
-The young Juan Manuel de Rosas's character was heavily influenced by his mother Agustina, a strong-willed and domineering woman who derived these character traits from her father Clemente López de Osornio, a landowner who died defending his estate from an Indian attack in 1783.
+Juan Manuel José Domingo Ortiz de Rozas was born on 30 March 1793 at his family's town house in Buenos Aires, the capital of the Viceroyalty of the Río de la Plata.
+He was the first child of León Ortiz de Rozas, a military officer with an undistinguished career, and his wife Agustina López de Osornio, from a wealthy criollo family.
+His father was the son of Domingo Ortiz de Rozas y Rodillo, a Spanish officer from Seville.
+The young Juan Manuel de Rosas' character was heavily influenced by his mother Agustina, a strong-willed and domineering woman who derived these character traits from her father Clemente López de Osornio, a landowner who died defending his estate from an Indian attack in 1783.

-As was common practice at the time, Rosas was schooled at home until the age of 8, and then enrolled in what was regarded the best private school in Buenos Aires.
+As was common practice at the time, Rosas was schooled at home until the age of eight, and then enrolled in what was regarded the best private school in Buenos Aires.
 Though befitting the son of a wealthy landowner, his education was unremarkable.
 According to historian John Lynch, Rosas' education "was supplemented by his own efforts in the years that followed.
 Rosas was not entirely unread, though the time, the place, and his own bias limited the choice of authors.
-He appears to have had a sympathetic, if superficial, acquaintance with minor political thinkers of French absolutism."
+He appears to have had a sympathetic, if superficial, acquaintance with minor political thinkers of French absolutism".